awsdocs/aws-systems-manager-user-guide/doc_source/systems-manager-state-manager-using-mof-file.md

 **Enable enhanced logging**
 As a first step to troubleshooting, enable enhanced logging\.
 More specifically, do the following:
-+ Verify that the association is configured to write command output to either Amazon S3 or Amazon CloudWatch Logs\.
++ Verify that the association is configured to write command output to either Amazon S3 or Amazon CloudWatch Logs \(CloudWatch\)\.
 + Set the **Enable Verbose Logging** parameter to True\.
 + Set the **Enable Debug Logging** parameter to True\.